-The Office of the State Comptroller (the "Comptroller"), on behalf of the Connecticut State Employees Retirement Commission (Commission) is soliciting responses to this RFP from qualified law firms to provide a full range of legal services to the Commission and to act as its General Counsel.
+The Connecticut State Employees Retirement Commission (Commission) is soliciting responses to this RFP from qualified law firms to provide the hereafter set out legal services to the Commission.

 This Request for Proposal ("RFP") will define the scope of the work to be performed, the requirements the Proposer must address, the method for response and the administrative requirements that must be followed.
-The contract period will commence on or about November 1, 2013 and expire on November 1, 2017.
+The initial contract period will commence on or about July 1 2014 and have a term of 3 (three) years.